 *Note: Mixed walking – a combination of walking and cycling.
 Mixed cycling – a combination of cycling and riding.

-The group of people that commuted to work on their bike was associated with a lower risk of cardiovascular disease or cancer, or all-cause mortality during the five-year period.
+The group of people who commuted to work on their bikes was associated with a lower risk of cardiovascular disease, cancer, or all-cause mortality during the five-year period.

 Better Balance & Coordination